 III.
-Bipartisan Calls for Reform
+Leading Voices of Reform

 Elected Officials

 "[M]any individuals have criminal histories that should not automatically disqualify them from employment or licensing, but should instead be examined as part of a review of the person as a whole."

 President Obama, Presidential Memorandum-Promoting Rehabilitation and Reintegration of Formerly Incarcerated Individuals (April 29, 2016).